DukeRobotics/robosub-ros/simulation/README.md

 Make sure you have some version of Python3 installed on your personal computer.
 You can download and install it at [this link](https://www.python.org/downloads/release/python-381/).

 ## Running the Simulation
+You must complete both the Docker and the personal computer simulation setup steps.

 ### Docker Simulation Setup
 1. In the onboard container, make sure `roscore` is running.
 2. In the landside container, run `cd dev/robosub-ros/simulation` and then `./runSim.sh &` (you may first need to run `chmod +x runSim.sh`).
 Wait until the terminal says `Initialization successful.` If it delays on the video compression library or meshcalc for an extended period of time, press enter a couple of times.
 This may be nothing more than confirmation-bias superstition.